 Made in Italy, this iron has a 1.4 L water capacity that takes 10 to 15 minutes to heat up.
 But once it’s on, the iron is designed to stay on for several hours at a time.
 There’s no timed auto shutoff, but the system does auto shutoff when water is low to prevent component burnout.

 My personal favorite feature of this iron?
 It has some serious steam pressure (the highest steam pressure I’ve experienced) that can be released with a trigger.

 The cons?
 It takes a bit of time to heat up (10 to 15 minutes).
-While I don't love Reliable's customer service (more on that below), this is a stellar iron for people doing a ton of garment sewing.
+Otherwise, this is a stellar iron for people doing a ton of garment sewing.